open-gitops/project/GOVERNANCE.md

 ## Roles in the GitOps Working Group Community

-The GitOps Working Group community comprises the following roles:
+The OpenGitOps and GitOps Working Group community comprises the following roles:

 ### Users

-GitOps end users are the most important aspect of the community, without whom the project would have no purpose.
+OpenGitOps end users are the most important aspect of the community, without whom the project would have no purpose.
 Users are anyone who has a need for the project.
 Apart from following the Code of Conduct, there are no special requirements.

 ### Contributors

-The GitOps Working Group welcomes all kinds of contributions, including code, issues, documentation, external tools, advocacy and community work.
+The OpenGitOps project welcomes all kinds of contributions, including code, issues, documentation, external tools, advocacy and community work.
 As a contributor we want to invite you to join the discussions in a variety of forums laid out in TBD.

 ### Maintainers

-Maintainers are elected Contributors who showed significant and sustained contributions in a git repository.
+OpenGitOps project Maintainers are elected Contributors who showed significant and sustained contributions in a git repository.
 The initial set of maintainers are drawn from the organizations that proposed the creation of the working group.
 Current Maintainers are listed in a `MAINTAINERS` file at the root of this git repository.